ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 You can ignore the `encryptionsalt`, and just look at the `azure-native:location` entry.
 As you can see, it is a config called `location`, used by the `azure-native` package, and the value is whatever Azure location you chose during the creation of the project.

 There are 2 ways to manage stack configuration values in Pulumi.
 The first one is to simply open the file __Pulumi.<STACK_NAME>.yaml__ file, and add a new line, or update an existing one, under the `config` section.
-For example, to set a local config called __appServicePlanTier__ to "Free", you can open the __Pulumi.dev.yaml__ file and update it so it looks like this
+For example, to set a local config called __appServicePlanTier__ to "Free", you can open the __Pulumi.dev.yaml__ file and update it, so that it looks like this

 ```yaml
 encryptionsalt: v1:6XEI+gHtvAA=:v1:gMkU1KqRnYa71DOn:RIB07x/onWgMj3A+ZXt6fLrdjceB1Q==